sgibson91/binderhub-deploy/README.md

 [![Deploy to Azure](https://azuredeploy.net/deploybutton.svg)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Ftmbgreaves%2Fbinderhub-deploy%2Fmaster%2Fazure%2Fpaas%2Farm%2Fazure.deploy.json)

+### Monitoring deployment progress

+To monitor the progress of a blue-button deployment, go to the (Azure portal)[https://portal.azure.com/] and select 'Resource Groups' from the left hand pane.
+Then in the central pane select the resource group you chose to deploy into.
+This will give you a right hand pane containing the resources within the group.
+You may need to 'refresh' until you see a new container instance.
+When it appears, select it, then in the new pane go to 'Settings->Containers'.
+You should see your new container listed.
+Select it, then in the lower right hand pane select 'Logs'.
+You may need to 'refresh' this to display the logs, possibly multiple times until the container starts up.

 ### Retrieving deployment output from Azure

 When Binderhub is deployed using the blue button or with a local container, output logs, yaml files, and ssh keys are pushed to an Azure storage account to preserve them once the container exits.
 The storage account is created in the same resource group as the AKS cluster, and files are pushed into a storage blob named 'deployOutput'.